 September 30, 2016

-Mrs Barclay – longlisted for the Ad Hoc Fiction Autumn Special with Project Calm
+Mrs Barclay – longlisted for an Ad Hoc Fiction Autumn Special with Project Calm

 “She’s in her room,” shouted Cathy, who was struggling to help a damp Mr Edmonds out of his chair.
 He didn’t want to get up, again.